jamesshore/quixote/docs/descriptors.md

 * `width (`[`SizeDescriptor`](SizeDescriptor.md)`)` Width of the viewport.
 * `height (`[`SizeDescriptor`](SizeDescriptor.md)`)` Height of the viewport.

-Example: The cookie disclaimer stretches across the bottom of the viewport:
+Example: "The cookie disclaimer stretches across the bottom of the viewport."

 ```javascript
 var viewport = frame.viewport();